Mulsum (drink): History

-It was usually the drink offered at the beginning of the Roman dinner in conjunction with the "gustus", what we would call the course of appetizers.
+Mulsum was usually the drink offered at the beginning of the Roman dinner in conjunction with the "gustus", what we would call the course of appetizers.
 Also for mulsum there were different production methods and quality categories of the product.
 The best mulsum was obtained from the must resulting from the half-complete crushing of grapes coming from vines cultivated near trees and harvested in dry days.
 To 5-parts of must was added 1-part of honey; after careful shaking the mixture was put in a jar, which was closed and left to rest for at least one month in order to be filtered and put again to rest.
+A similar preparation is mentioned in the Greek Geoponica as oenomeli.
 Besides being used as a beverage, mulsum was also used as a "medicine", for example consumed against stomach pains.

 Composition

-Concerning its real composition, various hypotheses have been proposed.
-Thus, some authors maintain that mulsum was elaborated with the first pressing of the grape to which honey was added, once the must was fermented (it sometimes appears under the denomination "wine and honey" in numerous references) in proportion of four parts of wine for one of honey.
-Others still say that it is the new wine removed shortly after the first pressing, so that it is a young wine.
+Some authors maintain that mulsum was elaborated with the first pressing of the grape to which honey was added, once the must was fermented (it sometimes appears under the denomination "wine and honey" in numerous references) in proportion of four parts of wine for one of honey.
+According to Columella the drink was made by adding 10 pounds of honey to a jar of must.
+The mixture was then kept for 30 days in a closed vessel and afterwards decanted and smoked.
+Pliny on the other hand, recommends old wine mixed with boiled honey in order to make mulsum.